When people from the island of Bali in Indonesia are afraid, they fall asleep

 The psychologist James Russell notes that the Balinese word tekajut is translated as “an unpleasant and upsetting response to the unexpected.”
 The unexpected event need not be startling or sudden, but is experienced as obligatory and beyond personal control.
 In contrast, the Balinese equivalent for the Western stereotype for “fear” is thought to involve personal choice and agency and therefore personal responsibility.

-This prescription to fall asleep in fear bears some resemblance to what ethologists call "fear bradycardia" -- a situation in which an animal's brain drops its heart rate upon encountering or predicting a threat.
-In the water (where vertebrates first evolved), touch/vibration is a distance sense.
-So it is a good idea not to have your heart thumping too loud if you need to avoid a shark, for example (because sharks can detect the heart beats of other animals in the water).
+This prescription to fall asleep in fear bears some resemblance to what ethologists call "fear bradycardia" — a situation in which an animal's brain drops its heart rate upon encountering or predicting a threat.
+In the water (where vertebrates first evolved), touch/vibration is a distance sense, so it's a good idea not to have your heart thumping too forcefully if a hungry shark is nearby that can detect other animals' heartbeats in the water.
 In humans, this bradycardia may also manifest as fainting in threatening situations.

 - Mesquita, Batja and Nico Fridja.
 1992.
 “Cultural Variations in Emotion: A Review.”
 Psychological Bulletin 112 (2): 179–204.